 Your shopping cart is empty!

-During the midcentury era the production quality of household fittings like lights and lamps was extremely high, especially in the affluent Scandi nations, and particularly at the luxury end of the market occupied by modern design-driven companies such as Fog & Mørup, Lyfa, Louis Poulsen and Nordisk Solar Compagni.
+During this era the production quality of household fittings like lights and lamps was extremely high, especially in the affluent Scandinavian nations, and particularly at the luxury end of the market occupied by modern design-driven companies like Fog & Mørup, Lyfa, Louis Poulsen and Nordisk Solar Compagni.
 No expense was spared by these companies in the development and production of their light fittings, which were designed and built to last a lifetime.

 Inevitably this approach meant the lights were often expensive, sometimes costing the equivalent of a week's average wage at the time.
 But their high quality means that many of them are still in excellent condition today, half a century or more after they were produced, while their timeless modernist style remains fresh and relevant to both retro modern and contemporary modern homes.

 For example, a localised pool of light beside an armchair or over a coffee table will create a cosy area for reading or relaxing, while a pendant lamp hung just above head height over a dining table can provide a well-lit but glare-free and inviting environment for family meals and entertaining dinner guests.
 Indeed, one of the defining characteristics of the midcentury modern lighting style is that pendant lamps are often hung low or even very low when they're being used to provide localised ambient light in the Danish hygge mode.
 Pairs and multiples are also a common feature.

-Check out our gallery of original Scandi and Danish midcentury modern lighting styles below for ideas and inspiration.
+Check out our gallery of original Danish midcentury modern lighting styles below for ideas and inspiration.